 Climate Change Policy Certificate and COVID-19

 COVID-19 has disrupted many university activities, but the Climate Change Policy Certificate is not one of them.
 Most of the required courses have been and continue to be taught online.

-The field school, which is intended to take place in person in the Yukon, was replaced last Spring with a capstone project.
-This option is being added to the certificate and may be the approach taken in Spring 2021 if COVID-19 distancing and travel restrictions continue.
-As a student in the program, you will be consulted on the shape and nature of your concluding course.
+The field school, which is intended to take place in person in the Yukon, may be replaced with a capstone project in Spring 2021 if COVID-19 distancing and travel restrictions continue.
+Students in the program will be consulted on the shape and nature of the concluding course.

 The Post-degree Certificate in Climate Change Policy exposes students to climate change science and its links to policy and policy makers.